Capture Pads and Non-functional Pads in PCB Design: What Are They?

 Non-functional pads—what are they and what problems can they create?

-In previous articles on my blog, I have stated that non-functional pads should always be removed from PCB artwork, but I have not gone into detail as to why this should be the case.
-In the industry at large, there is some confusion about these pads and whether or not they serve a useful purpose.
+In previous articles on my blog, I have stated that non-functional pads in PCB artwork should always be removed, but I have not gone into detail as to why this should be the case.
+In the industry at large, there is some confusion about these pads in PCB designs and whether or not they serve a useful purpose.
 In this article, I will define what they are, how their use originated, the problems they can create and why they should be removed from PCB artwork before it is sent to the fabricator.

 First, it’s good to understand exactly what non-functional pads are.
 Capture pads are circular pads of copper that are placed on each layer surrounding each drilled and plated hole.
 Their purpose is to provide a connection between a trace in the layer and the plating in the hole.
 Figure 1 shows a cross-section view of a plated through-hole in a PCB with the capture pad readily visible.